opticcaellisdon/cloud-builders/DevOps-documentation.md

 #### Enabling required reviews for pull requests

-A Branch protection rule was created for each of the main branches `develop` and `master`.
-This rule requires 1 approving review and a successful status check before merging.
-The status check will be executed by the **Google Cloud Build app**.
+The owner of the git repository needs to create a branch protection rule for each of the main branches `develop` and `master`.
+This rule requires at least 2 approving reviews and a successful build before merging.
+A status check will be executed by the **Google Cloud Build app** to ensure that the resent code has been built successfuly.
 Thus, after a PR creation, you can go to the **Checks** tab and see the build result.
 By clicking on **View more details on Google Cloud Build**, the **Build details** page in GCP Console opens where you can see build information such as status, logs, and build steps.

 **Note:** The Pull Request creation event cannot trigger the build steps.